England

 In this final block you'll draw together the core themes from across the module to examine the health and wellbeing of society in its broadest sense.
 You'll learn how and why services designed to address illness and disease have evolved.
 You'll also consider why inequalities persist in society and learn how public health measures have tried to address them.

-Throughout the module, teaching is built around an interactive online learning guide, accompanied by with a set readings designed to support your study, audio visual material chosen specifically to highlight particular real world issues relevant to health and wellbeing, and journal articles that you will be able to access directly from the library.
+Throughout the module, teaching is built around an interactive online learning guide, accompanied by a set of readings designed to support your study, audio-visual material chosen specifically to highlight particular real-world issues relevant to health and wellbeing, and journal articles that you will be able to access directly from the library.
 You'll also be encouraged to spend some of your study time searching for online resources from The Open University and engaging in skills to develop your academic study.
 By the end of this module you will have developed a range skills that will enable you to be an independent explorer of knowledge.

 This module is vital and central to all sectors of health and social care, it heavily features aspects of public health which is an essential to understanding our own health.
 Some aspects of our health we do not, or perhaps cannot change, whilst other aspects are in our control.
 Moreover there is a contested area between these two poles that we need to understand if we want to work in any area of health and social care.